NamesMT/vue-modern-cropper/README.md

 </details>

 ## NOTE!!
-`vue-modern-cropper` uses `cropperjs` (v2), you can check it's documentation [HERE](https://fengyuanchen.github.io/cropperjs/)
+`vue-modern-cropper` is a small wrapper over `cropperjs` (v2), improving ease of use and DX, while still preversing it's full customizability power, you can check it's documentation [HERE](https://fengyuanchen.github.io/cropperjs/)

 At its current state, `cropperjs` is not SSR-friendly, though, even if it's SSR-able, I think it would be better to render it client-only to avoid overhead on the server, so remember to wrap/mark the component as `ClientOnly` if your project have SSR-enabled.

-Feel free to submit PRs to add helper functions 😘.
+Feel free to submit PRs to improve DX even more 😘.

+## Features
++ 🔥 Import and use, typed component with discriminated union support

 ## Usage
 ### Install